-- Use Microsoft Excel to database students' info.
-Excel is simple to use and most computers can read it.
-Avoid using less common programs like Access. - Have a student government computer available for databasing, so that students aren't recording this data on their personal computers. - Always store voter registration forms safely, and clearly track which ones have been databased. - Have a system for backing up the database daily to a secure location in the cloud and to a flash drive that you keep locked in a secure location. - Make a list of the correct addresses (as determined by the local registrar) for all of the campus dorms, so that you have them easily accessible. - Train your databasing volunteers on how to properly enter data, then spotcheck their work periodically.
+- Avoid using less common programs like Access or cloud options with inadequate security like Google Docs. - Have a student government computer available for databasing, so that students aren't recording this data on their personal computers. - Always store voter registration forms safely, and clearly track which ones have been databased. - Have a system for backing up the database daily to a secure location in the cloud and to a flash drive that you keep locked in a secure location. - Make a list of the correct addresses (as determined by the local registrar) for all of the campus dorms, so that you have them easily accessible. - Train your databasing volunteers on how to properly enter data, then spot-check their work periodically.